-Treatments for glaucoma usually begin with the use of eyedrops to lower pressure in the eye, but these aren’t always effective.
-Laser surgery or incisional surgery has been the primary subsequent treatment approach.
-But both options carry a relatively high risk of complications, up to one third of the patients having some form of complication from these procedures.
+Treatments for glaucoma usually begin with the use of eyedrops or SLT laser to lower pressure in the eye, but these aren’t always effective.
+Incisional surgery by trabeculectomy or tube shunt have been the subsequent treatments, but both options carry a relatively high risk of complications, up to one third of the patients having some form of complication from these procedures.
 These are risks of the patient developing double vision, eye infections, corneal swelling, and excessively low intraocular eye pressure (IOP).

 In recent years, technological advances have made minimally invasive glaucoma surgery (MIGS) possible.
 At Southside Eye Care, Dr. Keverline performs various MIGS surgeries for our glaucoma patients.

 What is minimally invasive glaucoma surgery?

 The goal of developing minimally invasive methods for glaucoma surgery has been patient safety.
 MIGS procedures work by using microscopic-sized equipment and tiny incisions.
 MIGS dramatically reduces the incidence of complications.
 MIGS is effective for mild-to-moderate lowering of a patient’s IOP.
 These procedures can be approached from inside the eye (ab-interno) or outside the eye (ab-externo).

 Who is a good candidate for minimally invasive glaucoma surgery?